 The objective of Step 1 is to define the livestock subcategories that are homogeneous with respect to feeding, excretion and age/weight range.
 The livestock categories to be reported are shown in Table 3-1.
 The corresponding number of animals has to be obtained, as described in subsection 3.4.1.
 Steps 2 to 14 inclusive should then be applied to each of these subcategories and the emissions summed.

 In Step 2, the total annual excretion of N by the animals (Nex; kg AAP–1 a–1) is calculated.
 Many countries have detailed procedures to derive N excretion rates for different livestock categories.
 If these are not available, the method described in chapter 10 of IPCC, 2019 (equations 10.31 through to and 10.33E) should be used as guidance, where Nex is equivalent to Nex(T).
-For convenience, default values are given in
+For convenience, default values are given in Table 3-9.

-.9; these are derived from the estimates of N excretion used to calculate national NH3 emissions by the EAGER network.
+these are derived from the estimates of N excretion used to calculate national NH3 emissions by the EAGER network.
 Default values for the percentage of the N excretion that is TAN are also given in Table 3-9.